mohit15-web/Todo_List/README.md

 - ✅ Add tasks to the to-do list
 - ✔️ Mark tasks as completed
 - 🗑️ Delete tasks from the list
-- 🔍 Filter tasks by status (all, active, completed)
-- 🧹 Clear all completed tasks

 ## 🚀 Demo